d0ng1er/advanced_cartography/README.md

 ## System Requirements

 - Windows Vista or newer, 64 bit
-- Extra hard drive space to store images and maps
+- Extra hard drive space to store images and maps (must be same drive you have Noita on)
 - 4 GB or more of RAM
 - Everything else you need to play Noita (in particular, a good CPU)